top of page

 Maria tickles the grand piano keys, strums the guitar, sings jazz, rock, blues & ballads while telling you one of the most unique stories you’ll ever hear!
 Maria is joined by collaborator and fab showman Jackson Sturkey who plays "Dude" - Maria when she was a boy.
 And they get into a few fights!
 Omar Kabir, monster trumpet, flute, sax player is also our music director.

-We are workshopping this in the summer of 2023 and hope to have the first test run of the full show by the end of 2023.
+The music CD will out the Spring 2025.
+We are workshopping the show and hope to have the first test run of the full show by the Fall of 2025.

-Clips from the Sneak Preview series in March and June 2023 at Pangea in NYC:
+Clips from the Sneak Preview series at Pangea in NYC:

 A few other select songs from the musical: